 This produces a lattice-like pattern with parallelograms instead of blocks.

-This pattern produces an interlocking triangle texture with ridges on all three sides.
+This stitch pattern produces an interlocking triangle texture with ridges.

 Pique Triangle Stitch